Eight Forest Lane

 Vegan Tim Tams

-This homemade version of the classic Australian Tim Tam is completely dairy-free and vegan.
-A creamy chocolate malt filling sandwiched between two chocolate biscuits and coated in MORE chocolate.
+This homemade Tim Tams recipe is a completely dairy free and vegan version of the classic Australian biscuit.
+With a creamy chocolate malt filling sandwiched between two chocolate biscuits and coated in MORE chocolate, this is the perfect treat for all the chocolate lovers!

 Print Pin Rate